Bringing Emerging Treatments to All Patients

 Dr. Graff obtained her master’s degree in Immunology from Loyola University in Chicago and earned her Doctor of Osteopathic Medicine credentials from Lake Erie College of Osteopathic Medicine in Bradenton, Florida in 2009.

 She completed her residency training in Internal Medicine and a fellowship in Hematology and Oncology at the Medical College of Wisconsin at Froedtert Memorial Lutheran Hospital.
 She has led several clinical research projects and has published many original oncology and hematology articles.
-Dr. Graff is board certified in both Internal Medicine and Medical Oncology.
+Dr. Graff is board certified in Medical Oncology.

-Dr. Graff has worked at Mission Cancer and Blood in Des Moines IA for the over 9 years specializing in CLL and NHL.
+Dr. Graff has worked at Mission Cancer and Blood in Des Moines IA for over 11 years and specializes in CLL and NHL.

 Georgetown University